 Blade free LASIK is a breakthrough laser technology used for improved safety with LASIK eye surgery in Atlanta and elsewhere.
-Listed below you can see the Intralase LASIK advantages.
+Listed below you can see the Femtosecond LASIK advantages:

 More precise flap creation